Peter Clifton

-Peter Clifton (1941 – 31 May 2018), was an Australian film director.
+Peter Clifton (1941 – 31 May 2018) was an Australian film director.
 His most commercially successful work was the Led Zeppelin concert film The Song Remains the Same (1976).

 Clifton was born in Sydney and had experience in music film production prior to his involvement with Led Zeppelin, having made a 30-minute cinema short about Australian band The Easybeats' tour of England in 1967, called Somewhere Between Heaven And Woolworths, and also having filmed Jimi Hendrix live in concert.
 In 1973 he also directed two films of music footage: Sound of the City: London 1964–73 (also known as Rock City), which featured both concert footage and interviews, and The London Rock and Roll Show, which documented a major rock and roll festival held at Wembley Stadium, London, in August 1972.
 In 1974 he was planning to shoot a reggae film in Jamaica when he was approached by Led Zeppelin's manager, Peter Grant, to complete their concert film.
 The film had originally been begun by director Joe Massot, but Massot was fired by the band prior to its completion.

-After completing post-production on the film Clifton had a falling out with Led Zeppelin.
-Suspecting that Clifton had 'stolen' negatives of the film, Grant ordered that his house be searched while Peter and his family were away on holidays.
-They did find some footage, but this turned out to be a collection of the best 'home movie' footage which Clifton had intended to give to the band members as a gift.
-Clifton was also annoyed at the decision to remove from the film's credits the names of all the people who had worked on editing, make up and effects.

 In 1979 Clifton directed the concert film Live in Central Park, featuring the final concert of America's world tour – the only time that the band has been officially captured on film.
 Clifton also made the famous film clip of the Rolling Stones' performance of "Jumpin' Jack Flash".
 He has produced many other Rolling Stones clips and videos, along with videos for The Beach Boys, Jim Morrison and Eric Clapton.